carlislerainey/carlislerainey.github.io/index.md

 My research has appeared in the *American Political Science Review*, the *American Journal of Political Science*, and other peer-reviewed journals.
 I teach undergraduate courses in American politics, comparative politics, and political methodology and graduate courses in quantitative methods.

 I publicly version-control all of my working papers, so you can browse the bleeding-edge of my projects (manuscripts, data, and code) and courses on [GitHub](https://github.com/carlislerainey).
 I upload my research projects to [Speaker Deck](https://speakerdeck.com/carlislerainey).
+I also have a page on [Google Scholar](https://scholar.google.com/citations?user=otXLf3wAAAAJ&hl=en).